carstenjacobsen/protocol25-bn254-intro/README.md

 ## g1_add()
-The `g1_add()` function is a native host function for elliptic-curve point addition on the G1 subgroup.
-The function takes two points on the G1 as arguments, they have to be in `Bn254G1Affine` format:
+The `g1_add()` function is a native host function for elliptic-curve point addition in the G1 subgroup.
+The function takes two points in the G1 as arguments, they have to be in `Bn254G1Affine` format:

 ```rust
 pub fn g1_add(&self, p0: &Bn254G1Affine, p1: &Bn254G1Affine) -> Bn254G1Affine